Family of David IV: Children

 Demetrius I, son of David IV.
 A fresco from the Matskhvarishi church of the Savior, dated to 1140.

 The Life of King of Kings David mentions David's four children, two sons—Demetrius and Vakhtang—and two daughters—Tamar and Kata.

 Demetrius (Demetre), born c.
-1093, was the eldest son of David IV and succeeded him to the throne of Georgia (r.
-1125–1155).
+1093, was the eldest son of David IV and succeeded him to the throne of Georgia.
 Vakhtang, whose birth c.
 1118 is mentioned in passing by David's chronicler, is further known only from the Will of King David, a 12th-century document of questionable authenticity, which also gives his possible sobriquet Tsuata.
 There is a reference to David's other possible son "Gorgi" (George, Giorgi) in the 13th-century Armenian chronicle of Vardan Areveltsi, but the passage, relating a conspiracy against Demetrius I in 1030, was corrupted by the later copyists and it remains open to more than one interpretation.

-David's daughter Tamar was given in marriage to the shah of Shirvan Manuchehr III.
-She founded the monastery of Tighva in Georgia and became a nun in widowhood.
+David's daughter Tamar was given in marriage to the Shirvanshah Manuchihr III.
+She founded the Monastery of Tigva in Georgia and became a nun in widowhood.
 Kata married into the Byzantine imperial family c.
 1116.
 The identity of her husband is not revealed by the medieval sources.
-He may have been Isaac Komnenos (a son of the emperor Alexios I Komnenos), Alexios Bryennios (a son of Nikephoros Bryennios the Younger and Anna Komnena), or Alexios Komnenos (a son of the emperor John II Komnenos).
+He may have been Isaac Komnenos (a son of the emperor Alexios I Komnenos), Alexios Bryennios (a son of Nikephoros Bryennios the Younger and Anna Komnene), or Alexios Komnenos (a son of the emperor John II Komnenos).
 If the first theory is true and Helene, a daughter of Isaac and Kata, was indeed the wife of the Rurikid Rus' prince Yuri Dolgorukiy, then this marriage may have provided, through descent from antiquity, a Bagratid ancestry to numerous Russian and Polish descendants.